segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

     ```

 ## Plugin Architecture
-Segment’s plugin architecture enables you to modify and augment how the events are processed before they’re uploaded to the Segment API.
+Segment's plugin architecture enables you to modify and augment how the events are processed before they're uploaded to the Segment API.
 In order to customize what happens after an event is created, you can create and place various Plugins along the processing pipeline that an event goes through.
 This pipeline is referred to as a timeline.

 ### Plugin Types